mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 skill, while a part time parent can contribute half of this.
-This is usually provided in groups; a teacher, a nursery worker and a nutritionist with Steward-1 would have different foci for their Steward skills, each providing their specialty for each other’s children.
+This is usually provided in groups; a teacher, a nursery worker and a nutritionist with Steward-1 would have different foci for their Steward skills, each providing their specialty for each other's children.
 If they were each partnered with someone with another job to provide resources for the families but also having Steward-1 and contributing part time, these six people would collectively be able to raise nine children at once.